jsdom/jsdom/README.md

 modules."
 Native modules are compiled at installation time so that they work precisely for your machine; that is, you don't download a contextify binary from npm, but instead build one locally after downloading the source from npm.

-Unfortunately, getting C++ compiled within npm's installation system can be tricky, especially for Windows users.
+Getting C++ compiled within npm's installation system can be tricky, especially for Windows users.
 Thus, one of the most common problems with jsdom is trying to use it without the proper compilation tools installed.
 Here's what you need to compile Contextify, and thus to install jsdom:

 ### Windows